JINSCOP/ngx-app-frame/docs/articles/backend-integration.md

 ```bash
 ng serve --proxy-config proxy.conf.json
 ```
 That's it.
-Now you can access `/api` URL from your Nebular application and your requests will be forwarded to your API server.
+Now you can access `/api` URL from your oliveui application and your requests will be forwarded to your API server.
 <hr>

 ## Production setup